 - Terrorist attacks can occur anywhere, at any time, so always be alert to suspicious people or objects. - Pay attention to people's behavior and mannerisms.
 Look out for anyone exhibiting suspicious behavior (mumbling to themselves, acting very nervous, etc.), or who has a suspicious appearance (sweating profusely, bulging mid-section, etc.).
 Notify a policeman or soldier in the area immediately.
 If there is none, call the police. - People who dress in religious garb may not be what they seem.
 Be aware that in the past, terrorists have dressed up as Orthodox Jews or in western-style clothing to avoid attention. - Terror attacks usually increase during Muslim holidays, so become familiar with those dates and exercise extra caution.
-There is also an increase during lewish holidays.
+There is also an increase during Jewish holidays. - Look out for cars driving erratically

-Look out for cars driving erratically and, if possible, walk on the sidewalk facing oncoming traffic to avoid a car-ramming attack.

-During times of heightened security threats or tension, whenever possible, avoid travel, large crowds, and highprofile areas such as Ben Yehuda, Geula, and Shuk Machane Yehuda.

-- Following a terrorist attack, avoid going near those areas, because of the possibility of further attacks. - The following are some of the Jerusalem neighborhoods that are considered unsafe and should be avoided: Ir David (the areas around the Old City), anywhere in East Jerusalem and the neighborhoods of Shuafat and Beit Hanina (the two stops after Givat HaMivtar on the Light Rail).
+- and, if possible, walk on the sidewalk facing oncoming traffic to avoid a car-ramming attack. - During times of heightened security threats or tension, whenever possible, avoid travel, large crowds, and high-profile areas such as Ben Yehuda, Geula, and Shuk Machane Yehuda. - Following a terrorist attack, avoid going near those areas, because of the possibility of further attacks. - The following are some of the Jerusalem neighborhoods that are considered unsafe and should be avoided: Ir David (the areas around the Old City), anywhere in East Jerusalem and the neighborhoods of Shuafat and Beit Hanina (the two stops after Givat HaMivtar on the Light Rail).
 Your school may also advise you of other areas to avoid.
 The Jewish Quarter of the Old City is relatively safe, provided all routes to get there are via Egged bus, and not through East Jerusalem. - White and green license plates denote a West Bank Palestinian vehicle.
 Yellow and black license plates denote Israeli vehicles.
 Be familiar with the difference.
-(See license plate info on page 21.)
+(See license plate info on page 23.) - The West Bank is divided into three "areas" distinguished by their governance.
+Area A is administered by the Palestinian National Authority, Area C by Israel, and Area B is under joint control.
+"Area A" cities include Beit Lechem (Bethlehem), Chevron (Hebron), Ramallah, Yericho (Jericho), and Shechem (Nablus).
+Jewish yishuvim (settlements) in the West Bank are almost always a part of Area C. Do not travel to, or through, Areas A or B. - Black-colored water tanks on top of buildings typically indicate a mostly Arab neighborhood.
+You're most likely to see them when on an intercity bus, or on a tiyul (trip) away from the city.
+Never enter these areas.